Select therapeutic use:

-Chronic hepatitis C, in combination with peginterferon alfa-2a (Pegasys), in patients with compensated liver disease previously untreated with alpha interferon, including patients co-infected with HIV.
+Chronic hepatitis C, in combination with peginterferon alfa-2a (Pegasys), in patients ≥5yrs of age with compensated liver disease previously untreated with interferon alpha, including patients co-infected with HIV.

+Not for use as monotherapy.
+Risk of severe hemolytic anemia.
+Significant or unstable cardiac disease: not recommended.
+Assess for underlying cardiac disease prior to initiation.
+Pre-existing cardiac disease: do ECG prior to therapy and monitor.
 Women of childbearing potential: obtain negative pregnancy test immediately before starting therapy.
 Women of childbearing potential and men: use 2 forms of effective contraception during and for 6 months following treatment.
-Do baseline CBC (and at weeks 2 and 4 or more often if needed), white counts with differential, platelet counts, blood chemistry, thyroid, and monthly pregnancy tests (during and for 6 months after treatment).
-Suspend or discontinue if cardiovascular status deteriorates.
+Do baseline CBC (and at weeks 2 and 4 or more often if needed), WBCs with differential, platelets, blood chemistry, renal function, thyroid, and monthly pregnancy tests (during and for 6 months after treatment).
+Monitor hepatic function during therapy.
+Discontinue if cardiovascular status deteriorates, hepatic decompensation, pulmonary disorders, severe hypersensitivity or skin reactions, or pancreatitis occurs.
 Psychiatric disorders.
 Autoimmune disorders.
 Organ transplant.
-Pancreatitis.
-Decompensated hepatitis C. Nonresponders to interferon.
+Nonresponders to interferon.
 Co-infection with hepatitis B virus.
 Maintain adequate hydration.
 Nursing mothers: not recommended.

 Register pregnant women exposed to Copegus by calling (800) 593–2214 (see Contraindications).